Shuaib-8/MLOps-Health-Insurance-Project/README.md

 - `uv` is optional but recommended for running the apps locally
 - Docker & Docker Compose is optional for containerization and specific deployment scenarios like mlflow server
 - Kubernetes (kubectl) and KIND is optional for orchestration and local cluster setup
+- Helm is optional but recommended for managing Kubernetes applications concerning continous monitoring (Prometheus & Grafana)

 ### App Access